gitcoinco/allo-starter-kit/components.md

       For example:
       - only rounds with these strategies (deployed contract address)
       - order by when they were created, newest first
-      - with skip and take we can paginate the results and decide how many to show */
+      - with first and offset we can paginate the results and decide how many to show */
     where: { strategy: { in: ["0x...a", "0x...b"] } },
     orderBy: { createdAt: "desc" },
-    skip: 0,
+    offset: 0,
-    take: 12,
+    first: 12,
   }}
   /*
       The renderItem function lets us change what component is rendered.